Nitrokey/opcard-rs/README.md

 Plug your Nitrokey 3A Mini and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with `nitropy nk3 update <path/to/release/zip/file>`

+## Bug reports

+If you enconter a bug or have a feature request, please inform us on [our forum](https://support.nitrokey.com/).
+Please include the output of `gpg --card-status` so for context.

 ## License

 This project is licensed under the [GNU Lesser General Public License (LGPL)